We review XeroLinux (2022.12) – Linux distribution, a fusion of Arch Linux, KDE Plasma and Latte Dock. Have a look.

 Verdict and Closing Notes

-So, overall I think it is a good distro – being a very new one.
-After reviewing couple of Arch based distro earlier such as Hefftor Linux, etc – I would say, XeroLinux gives a new look to KDE Plasma on the Arch base.
-If this project receives proper community support, contributions and a stable user base, – it can easily compete with other Arch based distributions.
-One of the important aspect is the team only focuses on one desktop environment that is KDE.
-Hence, the time, effort and focus goes to perfecting only one DE i.e. KDE.
+After reviewing a couple of Arch-based distros earlier, such as Hefftor Linux, etc. – I would say, XeroLinux gives a new look to KDE Plasma on the Arch base.
+If this project receives proper community support, contributions and a stable user base, – it can easily compete with other Arch-based distributions.
+And for those who want a pre-built KDE Plasma with heavy customizations, then this distro is for them.
+That’s all it has to offer.